MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Symantec Enterprise Vault
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Symantec Enterprise Vault and intelligently searching it with Microsoft Graph.
-It robustly indexes archived data, such as e-mails, attachments, files, calendar items and contacts from Enterprise Vault in near real time.
-The connector fully supports Symantec Enterprise Vault’s authentication models Basic, NTLM and Kerberos authentication.
+It robustly indexes archived data, such as e-mails, attachments, files, calendar items, and contacts from Enterprise Vault in near real time.
+The connector fully supports Symantec Enterprise Vault’s authentication models Basic, NTLM, and Kerberos authentication.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-enterprise-vault-connector-2)

 ### Enterprise Vault
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Veritas Enterprise Vault and intelligently searching it with Microsoft Graph.
-It robustly indexes archived data, such as e-mails, attachments, files, calendar items and contacts from Enterprise Vault in near real time.
-The connector fully supports Veritas Enterprise Vault’s authentication models Basic, NTLM and Kerberos authentication.
+It robustly indexes archived data, such as e-mails, attachments, files, calendar items, and contacts from Enterprise Vault in near real time.
+The connector fully supports Veritas Enterprise Vault’s authentication models Basic, NTLM, and Kerberos authentication.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-enterprise-vault-connector)